ShinoNoNuma/parserXML/README.md

 			6 - App XMLParser is ready, go to http://localhost/parserXML

-			7 - If you want to launch the cron in a terminal :
+			7 - If you want launch the cron in a terminal :

 			     php ./app/webroot/cron.php /cron/parse_all_xml